Resources

 Estoppel Certificates serve several critical functions in Alberta real estate transactions:

-• Financial protection: They protect buyers from inheriting unknown financial obligations, such as unpaid condominium fees or pending special assessments.
+• Financial protection: They protect buyers from inheriting unknown financial obligations, such as unpaid condominium fees or special assessments.

 • Legal certainty: The certificate "estops" (legally prevents) the condominium corporation from later contradicting the information provided in the certificate.